pkel/cpr/README.md

 **To do:** Instantiate this attack for `B_k_lessleader` and `George`.

+## Visualization

+We visualize protocol executions by plotting the resulting DAG structure.
+The simulator generates Graphviz files for rendering with the `dot` command. `make visualize` simulates and renders a number of configurations defined in `ocaml/experiments/visualize.ml`.

+Buggy protocol implementation may yield malformed DAGs and raise `Malformed_DAG` exceptions.
+The malformed DAG can be logged to Graphviz format for further inspection by setting the `CPR_MALFORMED_DAG_TO_FILE` environment variable.

+**To do:** Graphviz is convenient from a programmer's perspective.
+Export to and rendering by iGraph would have a few advantages.
+E.g., we could plot time on the x-axis and mining node on the y-axis.

 ## Selfish Mining Policies

 We are aware of three attacks, all can be described as policy for the